Suggestions for Faculty and Staff

 Title IX/Let’s Be Clear

-This is a course that focuses on sexual harassment, sexual assault, relationship violence, and stalking, so the material will at times be graphic, and potentially upsetting.
+This is a course that focuses on sex discrimination, including sexual harassment, sexual assault, relationship violence, and stalking, so the material will at times be graphic, and potentially upsetting.
 Due to the nature of the material addressed in the course, you may experience a need or desire to process some of your own personal experiences with violence and trauma.
 This is a normal and reasonable response given the subject matter.
 While the online course space is not the appropriate venue for this processing to take place, I am available to offer support and provide referrals as necessary.
 However, please understand that I am not a confidential resource, and may be required by federal law to report what you share with me to others at the university.
 This can include information you may share about domestic violence, sexual violence, sexual harassment and stalking, and information you may share in discussion via email, in office hours, in a Zoom session, or in other forms.
 Course graduate teaching assistants also are not confidential resources, so the same applies to information shared with them.
 Confidential and nonconfidential resources are available here.